NCEAS/metacat/docs/user/metacat/source/install.rst

 1. Download/upgrade your solr version to 9.5.0

-  * Solr upgrade is not supported for 3.0.0 with old cores, you must start with a new core (new solr-home)

-  * Please use a new Solr home and reindex all objects due to incompatibility between old data and the new Solr schema.
+  * In Metacat 3.0.0, the solr schema and configuration has changed.
+As such, a solr upgrade is not supported in 3.0.0 with an old core.
+You must start with a new core (solr-home).
+Additionally, data from existing or previous solr installations will also be incompatible with the new schema and configuration.
+Please select a new solr-home during the Metacat configuration process, and reindex all objects (see example below).

   * Example below to reindex all objects